The best seafood restaurants in Rome

 Tue – Sun 12.30pm – 3pm, 6pm – 1am

-At this fish bar in the Prati neighborhood the love for genuine tastes paired with the aromas of the sea takes you back to those Italian seaside towns you’ve been dreaming of.
+At this fish bar in the Prati neighborhood, the love for genuine taste is paired with the aromas of the sea takes you back to those Italian seaside towns you’ve been dreaming of.
 In the first room, a striking bar with a raw fish station awaits you – the perfect place for an aperitivo.
 Must-tries are the seafood cruditè coming directly for their fish bar, and the sensational “Rosso di Mazara”, red shrimp with datterino tomato and ginger soup, fresh burrata, caramelized lime zest and black vanilla salt flakes.
 The pastas are great too, as are the fish burgers!
 Reservations are recommended.